HarshitVashisht11/inkflow/README.md

 # Inkflow

 Inkflow is an innovative whiteboard application designed for seamless collaboration and advanced visualizations.
-It leverages Convex, Lerk, TypeScript, Next.js, Shacdn, Tailwind CSS, and Excalidraw to provide a rich user experience.
+It leverages Convex, Lerk, TypeScript, Next.js, Shacdn and Tailwind CSS, to provide a rich user experience.

 ## Features